scionproto/scion/doc/dev/design/anonymous-ISDs.rst

 Hiding these is achieved by simply excluding them from any PCBs that come from outside the A-ISD.
 Every P-AS needs an AS number.
 Unfortunately, this needs to be globally unique, so the parent ISD can see that the AS exists.
-However, to hide it's identity, the AS can use the ISD code of a different ISD.
+However, to hide its identity, the AS can use the ISD code of a different ISD.
 There could even be a dedicated ISD code for private ASed.

-QUESTION: Can we vahe hidden A-COREs?
+QUESTION: Can we have hidden A-COREs?
 Why would we need that?
 Hidden A-COREs require ASes to have multiple parents.
 Specifically, any non-hidden AS needs a non-hidden CORE that is visible from the outside.